PinkPanther50/Reviewing-and-Analyzing-Restaurants/README.md

 ![image](https://user-images.githubusercontent.com/119053909/204080905-b33187f1-7d2c-464b-bfd5-a551da1a94fc.png)

-formed a pivot table which shows that in a particular location how many resturantsprovide online order vs no online orders and then plotted in a graphical form
+formed a pivot table which shows that in a particular location how many resturants provide online order vs no online orders and then plotted in a graphical form

-Hence we can conclude
-1. no of online order is more
-2. Rating of resturants with online facility is more in comparison to other.
-3. Areas lke BTM ,HSR have high no of resturants.